Share this Post

 I don’t think I’ve ever had a student say that.
 I usually get a moan, or their body slumps over in defeat when I suggest trying again with a metronome.

-Not just once, but every single time.
+The metronome doesn’t tell you are wrong just once, but it tells you every time you’re wrong.
 How long would you hang out with a friend who consistently pointed out your faults?
 It wouldn’t be fun.
 This is exactly what the metronome does.

 Friend or Enemy?